Skip to main content

 Thrasher was developed by Puddle.

-Thrasher has received very positive reviews from players.
+Thrasher has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked Thrasher for its gameplay but disliked it for its replayability.

 Thrasher is a single player game.